-A delayed cryptocurrency transmittal can be very stressful to both the sender and recipient.
-In this article, we investigate and explain the main possible causes (with a bit of humor to help put you at ease).
+For Bitcoin users, a delayed cryptocurrency transmittal can be very stressful to both the sender and recipient.
+This is especially true when Bitcoin’s price is very volatile, especially with the massive gains we’ve seen in 2021 so far.
+In this article, we investigate and explain the main possible causes of why your Bitcoin’s not arrived yet and what you can do (with a bit of humor to help put you at ease).

-Few things induce a panic attack faster for cryptocurrency owners than when transferred funds drag their feet en route to their new destination.
+Few things induce a panic attack faster for cryptocurrency owners than when transferred funds like Bitcoin and Ethereum drag their feet enroute to their new destination.

 One of the most frequent queries our customer support team receives is the panicked “Dude, where did my crypto go?” variant, even from seasoned users.
 We totally understand your stress.
 Usually, there’s a simple explanation for a slow crypto transaction completion.